 Welcome to my ePortfolio.
-I am Dr. John K. Duah, an Assistant Professor of Health Services Administration at Auburn University.
-With expertise in maternal and child health, infectious disease surveillance, health systems strengthening, and public health preparedness, my work blends policy analysis and epidemiology to address healthcare disparities and improve equitable access.
+I am Dr. John K. Duah, Assistant Professor of Health Services Administration at Auburn University.
+My work focuses on maternal and child health, infectious disease surveillance, health systems strengthening, and public health preparedness and response.
+I leverage epidemiology and health policy analysis to address healthcare disparities and expand equitable access to essential health services.

 Auburn University